GlennLasher/table/README.md

 # Table

-Abstract method to manage a database table
+Abstract class to manage a database table

 ## What?